 The research contributes to theory by providing multidisciplinary findings to multiple research fields (e.g. social psychology, work and organizational psychology, human resource management, behavioral science, information technology).

-The research also provides new information on societal level of social media usage in the work context.
+The research also provides new information about usages of social media usage and other technologies at work.